 Her work has been published in: Vine Leaves Literary Journal, The Hunger www.thehungerjournal.com/issue-3, The RavensPerch, Embodied Effigies, Kaaterskill Basin Literary Journal, GFT Press (twice), Kansas City Voices, Picayune, Alehouse, Bathtub Gin, and elsewhere.
+It is forthcoming in Birdland Journal.
 She was the runner-up (with publication) in the Big Wonderful Press Funny Poem contest and received an honorable mention in the 2016 New Millennium Writings Award competition.
-Her prose work was selected as a semifinalist in both the 2015 and 2014 Tucson Festival of Books Literary Awards and in the 2014 Horatio Nelson Fiction Prize.
+Her prose work was selected as a finalist in both the 2015 and 2014 Tucson Festival of Books Literary Awards and as a semifinalist in the 2014 Horatio Nelson Fiction Prize.
 One of her poems was reviewed in the New Hope International Review.
 She also co-authored two published research papers.
 Her debut novel Iola O, published by Bedazzled Ink, is now available for purchase.
 To find a local independent bookstore near you go to: https://www.indiebound.org